#1 Ranked Children’s Hospital by U.S. News & World Report

 Researchers in our Developmental Medicine Center are examining basic hypotheses generated by clinical observations of the behavior of children with developmental disabilities, especially autism, and are creating a data base of physical and behavioral characteristics of children with autism to match against genetic arrays.

 When babies develop a fever high enough or abrupt enough to cause a seizure, frightened parents often rush them to the emergency room, where their workup frequently includes a lumbar puncture (spinal tap) to rule out bacterial meningitis.
-But researchers at Children's have found that this uncomfortable procedure isn’t necessary in well-appearing children who have had a simple febrile seizure.
+But researchers at Boston Children's have found that this uncomfortable procedure isn’t necessary in well-appearing children who have had a simple febrile seizure.